meysubb/meysubb.github.io/_posts/2017-08-21-Data-Viz-Portfolio.md

 comments: false
 ---

 Just wanted to share some data visualizations, I've created over the course of time.
+Plus, I need a central location to look at them all, digging through files on my computer can get confusion.

 ## Cars Viz